jinhoyi/openrtist/README.md

+UPDATE NEEDED
 # OpenFluid: Real-Time Fluid Simulation
-UPDATE NEEDED
+OpenFluid leverages Gabriel, a platform designed for wearable cognitive assistance applications, to adjust fluid simulations in real-time based on acceleration sensor data from a mobile device.
+The simulation frames are then streamed to the device, facilitating interactive 3D fluid simulations on mobile platforms.

 update ./Makefile:
 GITHUG_USERNAME to username of the github repositor --> change the default value